Getting started

 - On the Examples page, blue and orange borders are static illustrations (not live devtools).

-next devwith the provider in your root layout, open any route, and use the RSC pill (bottom-left). - Orange dashed outlines mark client subtrees; blue marks server regions (explicit labels from markers, or ~ heuristics).
+- Orange dashed outlines mark client subtrees; blue marks server regions (explicit labels from markers, or ~ heuristics).
 Click the number in the pill to open the panel.